Linkchn/fse-cw/docs/cw1.md

 ### 4. Use Case Diagram
 > - Here is the Use Case Diagram of the requirements.
 > Reason to choose use case diagram is:
-> > - 1.in this case, the customers provide specific requirement.
+> > 1.
+In this case, the customers provide specific requirement.
 Therefore, compared to user story, use case diagram is suitable to the case, which can clearly shows the detail through use case.
-> > - 2.use case diagram is better to show the function of application with multiple actors and use cases.
+> > 2.
+Use case diagram is better to show the function of application with multiple actors and use cases.
-> > - 3.it also help software engineers build the program with specific requirement.
+> > 3.
+It also help software engineers build the program with specific requirement.
-> > - 3.
+> > 3.
 Use case diagram enables us to model system functions as well as actors that actors interact with those function.
-> > - 4.
+> > 4.
 This diagram provides a complete and global view of how this system works along with several modules that helps understand detailed tasks.
-> > - 5.
+> > 5.
 It also provides a legible way for customer to get clearly classified actions that are aimed to accomplish, as well as actions that are not provided which allows reader to point out more functions that this system is required to do.
-> > - 6.
+> > 6.
 All of this means more easily organizing further requirement engineering.
 ![Use Case Diagram](/images/CW1UCD.png)

 =======